 ## Resource Management:

-- Focus on 2-3 core communicative activities.
+- Focus on 2-3 core communicative activities suitable for B1.

-- Keep vocabulary lists short (3-5 key items).
+- Keep target vocabulary lists focused (3-5 key B1 items).

 - Minimize preparation requirements.

-- Keep generated material content concise.
+- Keep generated material content concise but use B1-level language.

 ## Self-Evaluation Checklist: